BUTSpeechFIT/VBx/README.md

 ### Resources
 This recipe makes use of an x-vector extractor model which was trained on data from the VoxCeleb corpora and using the Kaldi toolkit.\
-A. Nagrani, J. S. Chung, A. Zisserman\
-*VoxCeleb: a large-scale speaker identification dataset*\
+A. Nagrani, J. S. Chung, A. Zisserman: *VoxCeleb: a large-scale speaker identification dataset*\
-J. S. Chung, A. Nagrani, A. Zisserman\
-*VoxCeleb2: Deep Speaker Recognition*\
+J. S. Chung, A. Nagrani, A. Zisserman: *VoxCeleb2: Deep Speaker Recognition*\
-D. Povey, A. Ghoshal, G. Boulianne, L. Burget, O. Glembek, N. Goel, M. Hannemann, P. Motlicek, Y. Qian, P. Schwarz et al.\
-*The Kaldi speech recognition toolkit*
+D. Povey, A. Ghoshal, G. Boulianne, L. Burget, O. Glembek, N. Goel, M. Hannemann, P. Motlicek, Y. Qian, P. Schwarz et al.: *The Kaldi speech recognition toolkit*

-The x-vector extractor file has been compressed and separated into three files to be able to upload it.
+The x-vector extractor file has been compressed and separated into two files to be able to upload it.
 To recover it, first unsplit it:
 `
-zip -s 0 splitted_xvector_extractor.txt.zip --out unsplit_xvector_extractor.txt.zip
+zip -s 0 split_xvector_extractor.txt.zip --out unsplit_xvector_extractor.txt.zip
 `
 and then unzip it:
 `